Wigguno/Hexagen/README.md

 Example:
 HexList = Hexagen:GenerateHexagonGrid(Vector(0, 0, 128, 64, 32, {3, 2, 2, 3, 2, 2}))

-HexList is a table of all hex tiles in the grid.
-Each key is the name of the hexagon.
-Each value is a table that contains the vector location, and a table of all neighbouring tile keys
+HexList is a table of all hex tiles and nodes in the grid.
+Each key is the name.
+Each value is a table that contains information about the hex/node, such as location, neighbours, and if it's pathable or not

+The hexes can be iterated using
+    for HexData in Hexagen:AllHexes(HexList) do
+		...
+	end

+The nodes can be iterated similarly, using AllNodes instead of AllHexes.

 For more information about how to use HexList, see addon_game_mode.lua